Performance¶

 - Full — closest agents.
 All behaviors run every step.

 - Reduced — mid-range agents.
 Personal Space runs less frequently and with fewer neighbor samples.
+Approach & Press steering is recomputed on a throttled interval; cached results fill the skipped steps.

 Tune in SwarmSettings → Importance LOD: